Bill Adler: New York – Def Jam, Eyejammie Fine Arts Gallery, and Mouth Almighty Records

 Adler's essay, "Who Shot Ya: A History of Hip-Hop Photography" was commissioned by the journalist Jeff Chang and published in Chang's "Total Chaos: The Art and Aesthetics of Hip-Hop" (Basic Civitas 2006).
 It was later republished in Wax Poetics magazine.
 Adler wrote the text for Michael Benabib's "In Ya Grill: The Faces of Hip Hop", which was published by Billboard Books in 2007.
 Adler's essay, "Contact Sheets: Freedom of Choice," was commissioned by Vikki Tobak and published in Tobak's "Contact High: A Visual History of Hip-Hop" (Clarkson Potter 2018).
+His essay, "Looking at Music: The Art of the Album Cover" was included in “By the Skin of Our Teeth: The Art and Design of Morning Breath” by Jason Noto and Doug Cunningham, which was published by Dey Street Books in December 2017.
 He also wrote the foreword to Sophie Bramly's "Yo!
 The Early Days of Hip Hop 1982-84," published by Soul Jazz Books in 2022.

 In 1994, Adler and the poet Bob Holman co-founded NuYo Records, a record label devoted to the spoken word.
 Initially distributed by BMG, this venture was revived as Mouth Almighty Records by Danny Goldberg when he became the president of Mercury Records in 1996.
 Over the course of the next three years the label released 18 titles, including recordings by the Last Poets, Allen Ginsberg, Michele Serros, and Sekou Sundiata, two CDs of short fiction from The New Yorker magazine, a two-CD set of readings of Edgar Allan Poe produced by Hal Willner, and the soundtrack to The United States of Poetry, a five-part PBS television special.
 In the summer of 1995, Adler and Holman and their associates on New York's spoken word scene were the subject of an article in The New Yorker by Henry Louis Gates Jr. In 1998, Adler founded Mouth Almighty Books to publish Beau Sia's "A Night Without Armor II: The Revenge," a parody of a book of poetry by Jewel entitled "A Night Without Armor."